 I will never forget those people and their kindness teaches us about how we will recover from this apocalyptic time of the Corona Virus.
 We will recover through sharing simple moments of love and kindness.
 By reaching out with love and understanding across boundaries, countries and continents to share stories like that of Julianne.

 I promised myself that I would travel back to the USA for the anniversary of my hospitalisation and to thank the staff for all that they did for me.
 The lock down put paid to that promise.
 But, as soon as I can, I will fulfil my promise.
 In the meantime, my heart goes out to those doctors, nurses, and runners in the USA who are struggling to provide health care support in the context that Julianne described.
 Their trauma is unimaginable, but they have to share their stories and we have to try and understand and witness them, if we are to help the ‘survivors’ to move on from what they have experienced.

 Indeed, we have written previously in this blog about the injustices of the Hillsborough disaster.
 One of which was that the relatives did not, necessarily, know how their loved ones died and what their loved ones died of, because evidence was suppressed or doctored.
 The stress that the cover up caused was inhumane and justice took far to long to be served.
 We must ensure that families that have lost their loved ones during the Corona Virus do not have a similar experience and are not having to fight, decades later, for truth and justice.

 Thank you for reading this articles and, once again, for the warm and supportive responses I have received to earlier articles.
-Tune in next time where I will return to discussing the specifics of my health care and report on some of the less savoury issues that occurred during my time in hospital in the USA
+Tune in next time, for Article 7, where I will return to discussing the specifics of my health care and report on some of the less savoury issues that occurred during my time in hospital in the USA